 Expansion of school buildings

 Work has started on the expansion of the school buildings.
-This is expected to be completed in May 2019.
+This has been delayed until August 30th 2019.

 The following notice was the proposal to expand Oak View buildings, issued last year: